lmathon/eDNA--benchmark_pipelines/README.md

 ## Abundance data

 Thanks to the simulated dataset, we know exactly the relative abundance of each species in each sample and replicate.
 These data can be found here [species_abundance_per_sample](grinder_simulations/Outputs/species_abundance_per_sample) and will be compared to the output of each pipeline tested to assess their efficiency.

+(Note that the input FASTQ files and the abundance data will change each time you run a grinder simulations.
+The files given here correspond to the grinder simulation made to obtain the data for our program comparison)

 # Performance measures